revelkgg/revelkgg/README.md

 ### 🚀 About Me
 * 🔭 I’m the Founder of **TeamPhoenix**, overseeing our competitive operations and online presence at `team-phoenix.in`.
-* 💻 I spend time configuring VPS environments to host Discord bots, Minecraft servers, and TeamSpeak servers..
+* 💻 I spend time configuring VPS environments to host Discord bots, Minecraft servers, TeamSpeak servers, Video Editing, and Graphic Designing.
 * 📚 When I'm not configuring servers or designing, I'm busy studying for my exams!
 * ⚡ Fun fact: I play Valorant competitively under the handle **RevelK** (IGL).